Universal-Omega/DiscordNotifications/README.md

 $wgDiscordIncludeDiffSize = false;
 ```

-### Disable notifications from certain user roles
+### Disable notifications for users meeting certain conditions

-By default notifications from all users will be sent to your Discord room.
-If you wish to exclude users in a certain group to not send notifications of any actions, you can set the group with the setting below.
+By default notifications from all users will be sent to your Discord channel.
+If you wish to exclude users in a certain group or with certain permissions to not send notifications of any actions or specific actions, you can set the conditions with the setting below.

 ```php
 // Sets conditions to exclude users from notifications